alnitak/shader_buffers/README.md

 #### Issue
 Tested on web and Linux, on other desktops it should work.
 Cannot test on Mac and iOS.
 On Android, I don't know why yet, it doesn't work and he blames me for passing too many uniforms!
 Practically when reaching `LayerBuffer.computeLayer`, the `_shader._floats` list has one item less when running on Android.
+This is related to the shader compile optimizations which removes the unusued uniforms, but this happens only on Android.

 ## Getting started